akka/akka-grpc/CONTRIBUTING.md

 1. To avoid duplicated effort, it might be good to check the [issue tracker](https://github.com/akka/akka-grpc/issues) and [existing pull requests](https://github.com/akka/akka-grpc/pulls) for existing work.
    - If there is no ticket yet, feel free to [create one](https://github.com/akka/akka-grpc/issues/new) to discuss the problem and the approach you want to take to solve it.
 1. [Fork the project](https://github.com/akka/akka-grpc#fork-destination-box) on GitHub.
-You'll need to create a feature-branch for your work on your fork, as this way you'll be able to submit a PullRequest against the mainline Akka-http.
+You'll need to create a feature-branch for your work on your fork, as this way you'll be able to submit a PullRequest against the mainline Akka-gRPC.
 1. Create a branch on your fork and work on the feature.
 For example: `git checkout -b wip-custom-headers-akka-grpc`
    - Please make sure to follow the general quality guidelines (specified below) when developing your patch.
    - Please write additional tests covering your feature and adjust existing ones if needed before submitting your Pull Request.
 The `validatePullRequest` sbt task ([explained below](#the-validatepullrequest-task)) may come in handy to verify your changes are correct.